FredericKaczynski/grape/README.md

   * A Pi device on slot `0` with the MAC address `B8:27:EB:2C:C0:04`
   * A Pi device on slot `1` with the MAC address `B8:27:EB:EF:37:6E`
   * A Pi device on slot `5` with the MAC address `B8:27:EB:07:8A:E7`
-* One stack configured with the address `1` (`001`), with no devices
+* One stack configured with the address `1` (`001`), with no Pi devices.

-The default value for the rest of the configuration file should suffice for a first start with the Grape cluster.
+The default value for the rest of the configuration file should suffice for a first start with the Grape cluster (by default, netbooting is disabled).
 Documentation on the other configuration values is available in `graped/README.md`.

 ### Configure the slaves RPi